MORNING FATIGUE: DISCOVER WHY YOU FEEL TIRED

 Sleepy man covering ears with pillow as he looks at alarm

-Unraveling the Mystery of Morning Fatigue
+Unravelling the Mystery of Morning Fatigue

 We’ve all been there.
 The alarm clock blares, and instead of feeling refreshed, we wake up exhausted.
 It’s as if we ran a marathon in our sleep—barefoot, uphill, in the rain.
 Morning fatigue is a common struggle.
 Even after what seems like a whole night’s rest, we still feel sluggish and drained.
+Morning fatigue can often leave us questioning our routines and lifestyle choices.

 So, what’s really going on?
 Why does waking up feel more exhausting than sitting through a never-ending work presentation?
 Let’s break it down.